FlowFuse/node-red-dashboard/docs/en/contributing/guides/registration.md

 this.$socket.emit('widget-action', this.id, msg)
 ```

 This sends a message via SocketIO to Node-RED, with the topic of the widget's ID.
-Because the `ui-button` has `onAction: true` in it's registration, it will consequently run the default handler detailed above.
+Because the `ui-button` has `onAction: true` in its registration, it will consequently run the default handler detailed above.

 ### `.onChange` (`boolean` || `function`)